-We were a few minutes late, but it didn’t seem to matter.
-I’d read about horrendous lines for security and the elevators, but we seemed to breeze right through.
+We were a few minutes late for our tickets, but it didn’t seem to matter.
+I’d read about horrendous lines for security and the elevators at the Eiffel Tower, but we seemed to breeze right through.
 Of course, we were visiting on a random weekday in November, so don’t count on the same quick experience if you arrive during the peak summer season.
-Plans to increase the barriers around the base of the tower were recently announced, but guards and barriers were already heavily present, so those seem to be more to add a permanent structure to replace the temporary (and kind of ugly) ones already there.
+Plans to increase the barriers around the base of the Eiffel tower were recently announced, but guards and barriers were already heavily present, so those seem to be more to add a permanent structure to replace the temporary (and kind of ugly) ones already there.
 We had to walk through metal detectors before being allowed under the structure.
 Security only took a few minutes and we didn’t have to wait for more than one elevator car at any of the levels as we headed to the top.
-Booking your tickets online is well worth it, and in the summer, it might be your only chance at getting to the top.
+Booking your tickets online is well worth it, and in the summer, it might be your only chance at getting to the top of the Eiffel Tower.

-When making our reservations, we debated about what time we should do the Tower.
-One school of thought was to go up during the day so we could have good views of all of the landmarks.
+When making our reservations, we debated about what time we should visit the Eiffel Tower.
+One school of thought was to go up during the day so we could have good views of all of the landmarks in Paris.
 The other was that we should go up at night to enjoy the sight of the City of Lights all lit up below us.
 (And also to take advantage of its late hours so we could use the days to hit museums and other sites that closed in the evening.
 Read about our strategy in this Paris itinerary post.)
 It took me an embarrassingly long time to realize that going up in late afternoon was the best time to visit the Eiffel Tower.
 That way we could catch the last bit of daylight and then watch the sunset from the top of the Eiffel Tower.
 We’d get to see both day and night in just one trip to the top with the added bonus of a (hopefully) gorgeous sunset in between.
-We googled the sunset times for November in Paris and chose our tickets accordingly.
+We googled the sunset times for our days in Paris and chose our tickets accordingly.

 I wanted to get tickets about an hour before the sunset to give us time to get through security and all the way to the top, but there was a mix-up when booking and we ended up with only about 25 minutes between our ticket time and the sunset.
-On top of that, we were a few minutes late, so we made it to the top just as sunset would’ve been ending.
+Oops.
+On top of that, we were a few minutes late, so we made it to the top of the Eiffel Tower just as sunset would’ve been ending.
 It didn’t really matter in the grand scheme of things, because it was overcast that day anyway.
 We saw some peeks of yellow cutting in between the clouds, but that was all of the sunset action we got that evening.
 The best laid plans can always go awry, so sometimes you just have to make the best of things.
-We still had amazing views and got to watch the city light up below us as streetlights, headlights, and windows came to life one by one.
+We still had amazing views and got to watch as Paris lit up below us as streetlights, headlights, and windows came to life one by one.
 This is truly the best time to visit the Eiffel Tower.

-There is a (slightly overpriced) champagne bar at the top.
+There is a (slightly overpriced) champagne bar at the top of the Eiffel Tower.
 My sister and I spent the extra 5 Euros to get light-up glasses with ours because we figured it might be our only chance to ever drink champagne at the top of the Eiffel Tower, so we might as well go all the way.
 She was especially excited because at 19, she was too young to drink at home in the US, but here in France she was plenty old enough for a pour.
 We were not disappointed with our choices, and toasting with my mom and my baby sister atop the Eiffel Tower was a pretty cool experience.
 I took mine home and used it at midnight on New Year’s Eve, so if you factor in two uses, it was less expensive.

-As you would expect in November, it was freezing and very windy at the top of the tower, but we braved the cold and took our coats off anyway so we’d look semi-decent in some of the pictures.
+As you would expect in November, it was freezing and very windy at the top of the Eiffel Tower, but we braved the cold and took our coats off anyway so we’d look semi-decent in some of the pictures.
 Yay, vanity.
 Even if you’re visiting during the summer, you’ll likely want to pack a light jacket or long-sleeved shirt for the top of the Tower because it gets breezy and chilly the higher you go.

 Enjoy this post?
 Save it for later on Pinterest.